 This evaluation should include the following:

-- Analysis of credentials to determine if your degree is equivalent to an accredited U.S. bachelor’s degree in nursing.
+- Analysis of credentials to determine if your degree is equivalent to an accredited U.S. bachelor’s degree and masters degree in nursing.

 - Calculation of grade point average to demonstrate your cumulative grade point average using the standard U.S. grading system, i.e., A=4.0, B=3.0, C=2.0, D=1.0, F=0.0.